mozilla/meao/_posts/2018-01-08-kuma-report.md

 Planned for January
 ===

+We're contining on existing projects like BCD in January, and starting some larger projects that will start to ship in February.

 <a name="cdn-dec-17">Prepare for a CDN
 ---
 We've exhausted the easy solutions for increasing availability on MDN.
 We